Making these 10 mistakes will turn good credit into bad and bad credit into lenders-won't-go-near-you credit.

-Look for the best possible interest rate.
+Look for the best possible APR, or interest rate.
 Not shopping around is credit card mistake No. 5.

 It’s especially important to note the rate on unsolicited offers.
 If you’re struggling financially, you’re not likely to get the most favorable rates or terms.
 You’ll be paying higher interest rates.
-So comparison shop for a credit card.
+So comparison shop for the best low interest credit cards.

-OK.
-You do need another card.
-You read the fine print, you completely understand the terms and you got a competitive rate.
-But even after choosing the perfect credit card, people still make mistakes, such as No. 6 on our list, making minimum-only payments.
+Let’s say you do need another card.
+You read the fine print, you completely understand the terms and you get a competitive rate.
+But even after choosing the perfect credit card, people still make mistakes, such as No. 6 on our list, making only the minimum payments.